EDUCATE INSPIRE EMPOWER

 They'll program a mini-computer called a micro:Bit that make the circuits buzz, blink, play games, display messages and react to the environment.

-No electronics or programming experience is necessary.
+No circuitry or programming experience is necessary.

 Robotics